-- Provides crisis intervention, counseling and education sessions to youth (grades 6 – 8) who have experienced or at risk of experiencing dating, sexual or domestic violence and youth demonstrating abusive behavior to peers.
+- Provide crisis intervention, counseling, and education sessions to youth (grades 6 – 8) who have experienced or at risk of experiencing dating, sexual or domestic violence and youth demonstrating abusive behavior to peers.

-- Assists school personnel and other involved service providers in assessing students’ current health needs, personal safety and functioning.
+- Assist school personnel and other involved service providers in assessing students’ current health needs, personal safety and functioning.